Maintaining a clean home doesn’t have to be impossible. Try these 5 practical ways to keep your home picked up.

 About every six weeks, I’ve found it’s helpful to set aside a day or two for a homemaking reset day.
 On those days, I work on deep cleaning any area that’s out of control.
 I clean out closets, straighten drawers, put away any paper clutter that’s hanging around, and work on any chores that have been building up.

 5. Schedule bi-annual deep cleaning chores.

 Even with daily pick-ups and homemaking reset days every six weeks, my house still gets dirty.
 So every fall and spring I dig in and deep clean my home.
 These are the times when I tackle my dirtiest, grimiest cleaning chores.

-By deep cleaning twice a year, my home isn’t so dirty and my deep cleaning job doesn’t take so long.
+By deep cleaning throughout the year, my home isn’t so dirty and my deep cleaning job doesn’t take so long.

-By setting aside certain times of your day and year for maintenance cleaning, you can keep your home picked up … and keep everything nice and clean.
+By setting aside certain times of your day and year for maintenance cleaning, it’s easier to keep your home picked up … and keep everything nice and clean.

 What are some practical ways you keep your home picked up?